atrial septal defect

 When your child returns home, do the following:

-Encourage your child to rest, especially during the first few days.
-He will slowly return to normal activities.
-Have your child avoid rough play.Follow all of the doctor’s instructions.
+Encourage your child to rest.
+Have him avoid strenuous activities.
+He will slowly return to his normal routine.Follow all of the doctor’s instructions.

-After your child leaves the hospital, call your doctor if any of the following occurs:
+After your child leaves the hospital, call the doctor if any of the following occurs:

 Call for medical help or go to the emergency room right away if any of the following occurs in your child: